-We have a detailed enrichment programme which is delivered in fortnightly lessons and assemblies.
-These focus on a range of themes, starting in Year 12 with study skills, core personal development topics, preparing for post-18 options, careers support and financial management.
+We have a detailed enrichment programme that is delivered in fortnightly lessons and assemblies.
+These focus on a range of themes, including study skills, core personal development topics, preparing for post-18 options, careers support and financial management.
 This is also supported by a form programme that complements the fortnightly lessons and assemblies.

-- Students in Year 12 are encouraged to actively seek work experience placements, volunteer locally as part of their ambassador role and work with their chosen departments as Learning Champions.
+- Students in Year 12 are encouraged to seek work experience placements, volunteer locally as part of their Ambassador role and work with their chosen departments as Learning Champions.

-- Students’ personal development is further supported through opportunities for leadership and responsibilities within the school, as well as the wider community.
-Students are actively encouraged to take on senior student roles.
+- Students’ personal development is further supported through opportunities for leadership and responsibility within the school, as well as the wider community.
+They are actively encouraged to take senior student roles.

 Preparation for university and employment is an integral part of the Sixth Form programme.
 Employability or work-readiness is becoming more and more important to universities and employers.
 While qualifications remain essential, with very few exceptions, they are no longer the only consideration.
 Therefore all Year 12s take part in work shadowing during the Summer term.
 By completing a placement in a relevant sector our students can gain a real advantage when applying for university, apprenticeships or work.
 While on the placement, they will be able to talk with and observe skilled and qualified people who can give them a better idea of what their job involves.
 It is also an opportunity to network and find contacts.